Nonabelian Fourier transforms for spherical representations: Tori and transfers of representations

+Let $F$ be a local field.
 In this section we set some notation and recall the notion of the transfer $r(\pi)$ of an irreducible admissible representation $\pi$ of $G(F)$ under some simplifying assumptions.
 These assumptions are always true if $\pi$ is spherical.
+Before this we give a definition, from \cite{Cheng:Ngo:BK}, of a useful extension $W'$ of the Weyl group $W$ of a split maximal torus $T \leq G$ by a subgroup of $\mathfrak{S}_n$, the symmetric group on $n$ letters.
+The whole point of the discussion below is to explain how $r$ induces a $W'$-equivariant map